AI Agent Management

 A practical overview of LifeOS: the operating system Rick Wong uses to manage outcomes, systems, agents, decisions, tasks, and content workflows.

-LifeOS is the operating system I use to keep AI work from turning into a pile of chats, notes, tools, and half-finished ideas.
+LifeOS is Rick Wong's operating system for closing a personal AI gap: keeping useful work from turning into a pile of chats, notes, tools, and half-finished ideas.

 It is not a productivity aesthetic.
-It is a management model for working with AI agents under real constraints: ownership, memory, approval, source of truth, workflows, and measurable outcomes.
+It is a management model for working with AI agents under real constraints: ownership, memory, approval, source of truth, workflows, collaboration, and measurable outcomes.
+It is the personal-scale version of the broader thesis: AI agents need operating systems.

 The short version